FAIR-INNOVATION/FAIR-documentation/source/SDKManual/CPPRobotPeripherals.rst

-Robot peripheral
+Peripheral
 ====================

 .. toctree::
     :maxdepth: 5

-Configuration jaw
+Configure the gripper
 ++++++++++++++++++++++++++
 .. code-block:: c++
     :linenos:

     /**
-    * @brief  Configuration jaw
+    * @brief  Configure the gripper
     * @param  [in] company  Claw manufacturer, to be determined
     * @param  [in] device  Device number, not used yet.
 The default value is 0
     * @param  [in] softvesion  Software version.
 The value is not used.
 The default value is 0